bluenote-1577/floria/README.md

 If using a bam file with multiple contigs being mapped to, the output file contain multiple phased haplotypes of the above format which are delimited by `**(contig name)**`.

+## Upcoming

+Upcoming features are in the development branch of this repository.
+Commit messages in the development branch outline some new features which will be added.

 ## Citing flopp

 Jim Shaw and Yun William Yu; Practical probabilistic and graphical formulations of long-read polyploid haplotype phasing.
 (Accepted to [RECOMB2021](https://www.recomb2021.org/))